Powered by RND

 Available Episodes

-Donald Trump will not be on the ballot in next year’s midterm elections, but his policies will be put to the electoral test.
-On this episode, Sumi Somaskanda, Courtney Subramanian, and Bernd Debusmann Jr explore how the President’s latest actions on immigration and economy could shape Latino voter behaviour in the 2026 midterms.
-Every Friday, The President’s Path explores the state of US politics — in Washington and beyond.
-We dig into the key issues shaping America and uncover what’s on the minds of those closest to power.
-You can contact us at: [email protected] Producer: John Ringer Editor: Adrian Chiculita
+The US Supreme Court begins its new term with a docket full of potentially significant cases that could define the scope of Donald Trump's presidential authority - and the prospect of more to come.
+On this episode, Caitríona Perry, Courtney Subramanian, and Sumi Somaskanda analyse how the Supreme Court can reshape Trump's powers.
+Every weekend, The President’s Path explores the state of US politics in Washington and beyond.
+We dig into the key issues shaping America and uncover what is on the minds of those closest to power.
+You can contact us at: [email protected]

 --------